Naturalisation

 The main criteria for naturalisation are laid down in Article 8(1) of the Act on Romanian Citizenship.[1]
 The applicant must:

-2. Prove, through behaviour, actions and attitude, loyalty to the Romanian State, and not undertake or support actions against the rule of law or national security and declare that he or she has not taken such actions in the past;
+• Prove, through behaviour, actions and attitude, loyalty to the Romanian State, and not undertake or support actions against the rule of law or national security and declare that they have not taken such actions in the past;

-5. Be known for good behaviour and have not been convicted in the country or abroad for an offense that makes him or her unworthy of being a Romanian citizen;
+• Be known for good behaviour and have not been convicted in the country or abroad for an offense that makes them unworthy of being a Romanian citizen;

 However, the Act on Romanian Citizenship has introduced two additional articles which extend the right to apply for nationality to stateless persons or foreigners who have “particularly contributed to the protection and promotion of Romanian culture, civilization and spirituality”[4] or “who can significantly promote the image of Romania through outstanding performance in sports”.[5]
 The Romanian Government considered these amendments “necessary” and found that “not adopting them urgently will significantly affect the nationality acquisition and reacquisition process”.[6]